OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Plots the first array elements' values on the x-axis versus the second array elements' values on the y-axis.
 The time is controlled by the slider above the variable tree.
+Right click the result file in variable browser and select `Enable Time Controls` to enable the slider.
 To create a new Array Parametric Plot, press the New Array Parametric Plot Window toolbar button (|array-parametric-plot-window|), then match the principle array node in the variable tree view to be plotted on the x-axis and match the principle array node to be plotted on the y-axis.